How to Set Up a Winning Sales Cadence For Prospecting

-Laying the foundation for a successful prospecting sequence sounds harder than it is.
+Laying the foundation for a successful sales cadence sounds harder than it is.
 Sure, it will take research, some tweaking here and there, and a lot of testing, but that’s not wasted time – that’s time spent learning more about your ideal prospects.
 Those outreach attempts and initial conversations may not lead to a sale, but each one teaches you something that makes you a stronger salesperson the next time around.

 To be clear, you have to pay your dues.
 You have to make the calls, send the emails, and follow up relentlessly.
 It can be difficult, but that’s why you’re here.
-Prospecting and selling are all about the hustle and grind, and piecing together a stellar prospecting sequence is no different.
+Prospecting and selling are all about the hustle and grind, and piecing together a stellar sales prospecting cadence is no different.

 Day 1 – Make your first call

 Leave a vague voicemail with your first name and phone number requesting a call back at the prospect’s convenience if they don’t answer.

 Day 2 – Send an email

 Share a surprising statistic, relevant case study, article, or other content they may find useful.

 Day 5 – Call again

 Don’t reference past attempts to reach out, just share more useful content or information.
 Try sending a relevant video this time to switch it up.